 “If he is, dear,” Katarina said, “then he does a wonderful Demarner accent.”

 Which one?
 There were three, possibly four, distinct accents across the land.
 Even a few that sounded uncomfortably close to the way they spoke in Udynea.
 The tower carried a rather wide assortment, sampled from everywhere.
 The majority sounding very much like the elven woman.

-This observation did nothing to placate the woman. ”Our spellsters are leashed.
+This observation did nothing to placate the elf. ”Our spellsters are leashed.
 I gave you no sanction to use your magic on me.”
 Those sea-green eyes narrowed at him and the sword point lifted to his neck.
 “If you’re one of ours, then where’s your collar?
 Show me!”

 “It…” Ever since discovering the enemy scouts, he’d stopped thinking as to how he would explain the collar’s defective nature.
-He didn’t remember what happened, only that it had.
+He didn’t remember what had happened, only that it had.
 “It came off.”
 Even to his ears, the answer was pathetic.

 “Liar!”
 She thrust the sword closer, forcing him to move or be decapitated.
 His feet caught on a fallen tent pole.
 He dropped to the ground and scrambled out of reach, not daring to waste time by getting back up.

 “It’s true.”
 The hedgewitch hastily opened the pouch containing the remains of his collar to produce one of the pieces.
 “I saw him wake.
 This was near where he lay.
 There wasn’t anyone else.”

 Seeing that piece of twisted, purple metal seemed to mollify the elf.
 She still eyed him, but with less ire.
 “Why now?” she whispered.
 “Why weren’t you here when those bastards tore down our defences like a windstorm?”
 Her head snapped back to him.
 “Where were you when they were slaughtering your kingsmen?”